Geothermal direct heat

 Ground source heat pumps (also known as geothermal heat pumps or GHPs) are very efficient and generate no direct carbon emissions (there may be some associated with their electricity usage).
 They’re being used in the commercial sector, where high installation costs can be offset quickly by greatly reduced operating costs, and for central heating at the higher end of the residential market.

-Water from the aquafer isn’t removed or polluted – only its warmth is used.
+Water from the aquifer isn’t removed or polluted – only its warmth is used.

 The systems make most economic sense in colder parts of the country.